-Safeguarding Utility Infrastructure Amidst Climate Change Catastrophes
+Safeguarding Utility Infrastructure Amidst Climate Catastrophes

 The following is an extract of a position paper written by our CEO, Hanno Blankenstein, in response to the Maui fire disasters.